Situationship – Meaning And 10 Signs You Are In One

 6. You don’t celebrate special occasions together

-In all likelihood, people involved in a situationship would spend special occasions and holidays with people other than this ‘situational person’.
-Again, sending someone a special birthday gift or flowers would require you to get to know them well and their personal preferences.
+As discussed above, one of the common situationship signs is that family is off-limits.
+So, it’s unlikely that you’d ditch your family and close friends on special occasions and holidays for a ‘situational person’.
+Also, sending someone a special birthday gift or flowers would require you to get to know them well and their personal preferences.
 It’s also a sign you were thinking of them which doesn’t fall under situationship rules.

 Now, a situationship doesn’t mean you don’t care about each other at all, but celebrating special days together has an underlying comfort and intimacy that you probably haven’t achieved in your connection.
 You might wish them well but you won’t be saying it with flowers.